Uniswap/routing-api/README.md

 The end-to-end tests fetch quotes from your deployed API, then execute the swaps on a Hardhat mainnet fork.

-1. First deploy your test API using the intructions above.
+1. First deploy your test API using the instructions above.
 Then update your `.env` file with the URL of the API, and the RPC URL of an archive node:

    ```
    UNISWAP_ROUTING_API='...'